ianknowles/elastic-companies/README.md

 Run the Elastic Search service

-Run companies.py to ingest data, 20 hours run time approx
+Run companies.py to ingest data, 20 hours run time approx. Requires the data subfolder to exist and be writeable.

-Run query.py for matches
+Run query.py for matches, expects a file named example 'example_for_matching.tsv' at the project top level containing a list of strings to query, one string per line.

+## TODO
+Integrating new data into an existing cluster.